SamuelSwartzberg/flashcardifying_text_temp/inf.md

 chrono has three `TimeZone`s, `Utc`, `Local` and `FixedOffset` `Local` or `Utc` (but not `FixedOffset`) :: `today()` or `now()` produce a new `Date` or `DateTime` with the speciied timezone.
-Behavior of things that work ⟮like dates⟯ / ⟮like times⟯ is standartized in the ⟮traits⟯ ⟮Datelike⟯ and ⟮Timelike⟯ you can get ⟮the time components⟯ of ⟮Timelike⟯ using ⟮the length you want as a method⟯ (e.g. hours -&gt; ⟮sometimelike:​:hours()⟯) you can get ⟮the date components⟯ of ⟮Datelike⟯ using ⟮the date component you want as a method⟯ (e.g. months -&gt; ⟮somedatelike:​:month()⟯) chrono represents durations with `Duration` for chrono `Duration`s there are a bunch of constructors for different amounts of time such as `::weeks()`, `::hours()` etc.
+Behavior of things that work ⟮like dates⟯ / ⟮like times⟯ is standartized in the ⟮traits⟯ ⟮Datelike⟯ and ⟮Timelike⟯ you can get ⟮the time components⟯ of ⟮Timelike⟯ using ⟮the length you want as a method⟯ (e.g. hours → ⟮sometimelike:​:hours()⟯) you can get ⟮the date components⟯ of ⟮Datelike⟯ using ⟮the date component you want as a method⟯ (e.g. months → ⟮somedatelike:​:month()⟯) chrono represents durations with `Duration` for chrono `Duration`s there are a bunch of constructors for different amounts of time such as `::weeks()`, `::hours()` etc.
 For rust, if you only need simple duration handling, chrono might be overkill, and the things in `std::time` might be more appropriate.